 While Carrie Fisher disliked her outfit for covering up her womanly curves, a voluptuous, seductive portrayal of Leia is featured in the early original posters by the brothers Hildebrandt.

-Though the only thing Chewbacca can say from start to finish is a Wookiee growl, he has the last line in the film.
+Though the only thing Chewbacca can say from start to finish is a Wookiee growl.
+He has the last line in the movie.